jithendra1798/Hello-World/README.md

 1. Jithendra Puppala

 ## Members allowed in club
-- We have an upperlimit of members and we will prepare recruitment process
+- We have an upperlimit of members and we will prepare recruitment process once the club has passed.

 ## Preferred mode of communication
 - Email